uBizzy/koseven/system/guide/ko7/routing.md

 ## Creating URLs and links using routes

-Along with KO7's powerful routing capabilities are included some methods for generating URLs for your routes' uris.
+Along with Koseven's powerful routing capabilities are included some methods for generating URLs for your routes' uris.
 You can always specify your uris as a string using [URL::site] to create a full URL like so:

     URL::site('admin/edit/user/'.$user_id);

-However, KO7 also provides a method to generate the uri from the route's definition.
+However, Koseven also provides a method to generate the uri from the route's definition.
 This is extremely useful if your routing could ever change since it would relieve you from having to go back through your code and change everywhere that you specified a uri as a string.
 Here is an example of dynamic generation that corresponds to the `feeds` route example from above:

     Route::get('feeds')->uri(array(
       'user_id' => $user_id,